Published: 21 May 2020

 Specifically, the agile methodology definition refers to the software development process centered around the idea of iterative development.
 In this agile development methodology, requirements and solutions evolve through proper collaboration between cross-functional teams and the product owner.
 This unique software development process ensures teams to deliver value faster with quality and predictability and handles changes effectively.

-The agile method proposes incremental and iterative approach with frequent reassessments to make the product better.
+This agile methodology feature proposes incremental and iterative approach with frequent reassessments to make the product better.

 The agile process consists of small cycles technically known as sprints or scrum.
 It involves breaking down the project work into iterations or sprints